 A bachelor’s degree from a regionally accredited institution.

 A minimum undergraduate grade point average of 2.5 on a 4.0 scale.

-Application materials which must be submitted to the School of Graduate Studies include: an application; three (3) letters of recommendation; and official transcripts from all colleges attended.
+Application materials which must be submitted to the School of Graduate Studies include: an application and non-refundable application fee; three (3) letters of recommendation; and official transcripts from all colleges attended.